tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/_index.md

 date: 2021-09-03T16:29:25-05:00
 type: docs
 Description: >
-  Learn how to consult your statements, transfers, sales, and further information your shop may require to meet regulations.
+  Learn how to consult your statements, transfers, sales e further information your shop may require to meet regulations.
 weight: 50
 nosidetoc: true
 ---